A guide to the best places to visit from Luxembourg City when looking for day trips

 For me personally, a lot of Durbuy’s attractiveness comes with its remoteness.

-And despite it’s size, there a lot of amazing things to do in Durbuy, and it’s one of the best winter destinations.
+And despite its size, there are a lot of amazing things to do in Durbuy, and it’s one of the best winter destinations.

 In fact, I have a whole guide on what to do in Durbury in winter.